zuckerco/CSS-assignment-3/README.md

 You need to understand all the requirements of a **font stack** to do this assignment correctly.

+**VERY IMPORTANT REQUIREMENT:** DO NOT use any Google font that is used in the [Google Fonts video](https://www.youtube.com/watch?v=C7YL9biogCA&list=PLZFU-W6LLeecJuSQh20QUU_gCmS30sLTB&index=35).
+Four Google fonts are used in the video.
+There will be a high penalty for using even one of those four fonts.

 1. Following the procedures shown in the video, choose two Google font families: one is for all the headings on the page, and the other is for everything else.
 Make sure they look good together.
 Make sure the one used in paragraphs has good *readability* at that size.

 2. Add the appropriate element to the HTML HEAD element for your Google fonts.